-- At the outset of the tenancy, PCHA will carry out checks to see if the incoming tenant(s) has any former arrears with either PCHA or other landlords.
-If former arrears exist, PCHA will negotiate with the tenant(s) a repayment plan to suit their financial circumstances. - 3.4.2 PCHA will monitor all rent accounts on a weekly basis for any non-payments.
-Whenever this occurs, PCHA will endeavour to make personal contact with the tenant(s) to make arrangements to cover on-going rent liabilities and any arrears that have occurred through non-payment. - 3.4.3 PCHA will endeavour to work with tenant(s) and may delay instigating possession proceedings where they can demonstrate that: - All evidence required to process a claim for Housing Benefit / Universal Credit has been submitted to the Local Authority / Department for Work and Pensions (DWP) and the reason for non-payment of rent is due to a delay in processing the claim - There is a reasonable expectation of eligibility for Housing Benefit or Universal Credit (housing element) - All other payments owed to the landlord not covered by Housing Benefit or Universal Credit are being paid - PCHA will ensure compliance with the Coronavirus Act 2020 where it considers starting possession proceeding against tenants. - 3.4.5 PCHA will look to offer support to tenant(s) that miss payments, including: - Advice on money management - Referrals where appropriate to PCHA's financial inclusion service to maximise income from welfare benefits - Referral to external support agencies and advocacy groups, where the tenant(s) are identified as being vulnerable for any reason - Providing support where there are known or suspected difficulties in comprehending written information e.g. where English is not a first language or there are mental health / learning difficulties

-- Assessment of mental capacity by referral to professional practitioner where it is suspected they may not understand or are capable of dealing with money management / arrears actions - Advice on appointing 'a Litigation Friend' where the tenant(s) is not judged to have sufficient capacity - Signposting to suppliers of basic bank accounts (if tenants do not already have this facility) - Time bound repayment plans to suit their financial circumstances - 3.4.6 As well as offering support, PCHA's Housing Officers will stress the importance to tenants of paying rent on time and that if non-payments persist, PCHA may be forced to take court action to recover the tenancy. - 3.4.7 Where tenants that are in arrears refuse to engage with PCHA via attempts at personal contact or fail to respond to warning letters that are sent, PCHA will look to instigate court proceedings at the earliest opportunity.
-This will include serving Notices' Seeking Possession (NSP) after three weeks of non-payment of rent. - Once an NSP is served, PCHA will have four weeks before an application for a possession hearing at court can be made.
-During this time and in the period leading up to the court hearing, PCHA will continue to make every effort to contact the tenant(s), make arrangements to pay and clear any outstanding arrears in accordance with the 'Pre-action Protocol for Possession Claims for Social Landlords'.
-This will include supplying tenant(s) with: - The date they will be expected to leave their property - The reasons why they are being asked to leave - Where they can go to get advice - 3.4.9 At least ten days prior to court action, PCHA will also supply tenant(s) subject to the action with: - Up-to-date rent statements - Notice of the court date, the action that is being taken and advice that their home is at risk if they do not attend the court hearing or clear the outstanding debt - For all cases that reach a possession hearing, PCHA will request a 'money judgement' from the courts to recover arrears and court costs, unless it is assessed that applying for costs would add to a customer's financial difficulties (determined on a case by case basis). - 3.4.11 Even where the courts award PCHA with outright possession of the property, every effort will continue to be made to work with the tenant(s) to clear the debt and make regular payments. - 3.4.12 Where tenants continue to refuse to engage with PCHA and ignore the conditions of the court order, PCHA will take the necessary actions to bring the tenancy to an end at the earliest opportunity, only ever considering eviction as a last resort when all other reasonable efforts have failed. - Tenants can also contact PCHA's Office (on Tel.
-0151 709 6878) to obtain a balance over the phone or by checking the PCHA website with their unique log-on details at any time.
+All evidence required to process a claim for Housing Benefit / Universal Credit has been submitted to the Local Authority / Department for Work and Pensions (DWP) and the reason for non-payment of rent is due to a delay in processing the claim There is a reasonable expectation of eligibility for Housing Benefit or Universal Credit (housing element) All other payments owed to the landlord not covered by Housing Benefit or Universal Credit are being paid 3.4.3 PCHA will look to offer support to tenant(s) that miss payments, including: Advice on money management Referrals where appropriate to PCHA's financial inclusion service or external financial advice support agencies to maximise income from welfare benefits Referral to external support agencies and advocacy groups, where the tenant(s) are identified as being vulnerable for any reason Providing support where there are known or suspected difficulties in comprehending written information e.g. where English is not a first language or there are mental health / learning difficulties Time bound repayment plans to suit their financial circumstances 3.4.4 As well as offering support, PCHA's Housing Officers will stress the importance to tenants of paying rent on time and that if non-payments persist, PCHA may be forced to take court action to recover the tenancy.
+3.4.5 Where tenants that are in arrears refuse to engage with PCHA via attempts at personal contact or fail to respond to warning letters that are sent, PCHA will look to instigate court proceedings at the earliest opportunity.
+This will include serving Notices' Seeking Possession (NSP) after three weeks of non-payment of rent.
+3.4.6 Once an NSP is served, PCHA will have four weeks before an application for a possession hearing at court can be made.
+During this time and in the period leading up to the court hearing, PCHA will continue to make every effort to contact the tenant(s), make arrangemen to pay and clear any outstanding arrears in accordance with the 'Pre-action Protocol for Possession Claims for Social Landlords'.
+This will include supplying tenant(s) with: The reasons why they are being served notice Where they can go to get advice 3.4.7 At least ten days prior to court action, PCHA will also supply tenant(s) subject to the action with: Up-to-date rent statements Notice of the court date, the action that is being taken and advice that their home is at risk if they do not attend the court hearing or clear the outstanding debt 3.4.8 For all cases that reach a possession hearing PCHA will request a 'money judgement' from the courts to recover arrears and court costs, unless it is assessed that applying for costs would add to a customer's financial difficulties (determined on a case-by-case basis).
+3.4.9 Even where the courts award PCHA with outright possession of the property, every effort will continue to be made to work with the tenant(s) to clear the debt and make regular payments.